hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 Non-profits, the City, and the County would be ideal examples of places to find existing public data that's trapped.
 In other cases, you may need to do the research / leg work to create the data.

-Good example: The [City has a map of parking decks](http://www.greenvillesc.gov/513/Parking) but the data is stuck inside of the embedded Google map at the bottom.
-You can't easily take that map and easily pull it into a Leaflet layer.
-Wouldn't it be great if it was a real-time GeoJSON based Leaflet map pulling from your project?
+Good example: The [City has a map of parking decks](http://www.greenvillesc.gov/513/Parking) but the data was stuck inside of the embedded Google map at the bottom.
+You can't easily take that map and pull it into your own map.
+Wouldn't it be great if it was a real-time GeoJSON-based data layer?
 (Answer: yes)

 Bad Examples: Things like Greenville restaurants, potholes, or vape shops.
 These change frequently and/or are already done well enough by other services.

 ###Map Data Ideas and Staking Your Claim

 Below is intended to seed your brain.
-If it sparks an idea of your own then add your idea and name to the [open data spreadsheet](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0)
+The [first class of SC Codes implemented many of the ideas below](https://data.openupstate.org/maps/) so this class will have to put more effort into original ideas.

-If nobody else has claimed a suggested idea then you're welcome to take it by putting your name beside in [the list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0)
+Please review the existing layers and add your name and idea to [the list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0) to reserve

 * Libraries
 * Historic Sites